Automattic/wp-calypso/packages/wp-checkout/README.md

 For style customization beyond what is available in the theme, each component will also include a unique static className using BEM syntax.

+When using the individual API components, you can also pass a `className` prop, which will be applied to that component in addition to the classNames from BEM and styled-components.

 ## 💰 Payment Methods

 A payment method, in the context of this package, consists of the following pieces: